Joshua Kushner Puts Net Worth And Trump Aside For Karlie Kloss And Women’s March

 But it looks like his relationship with the model Karlie Kloss is continuing to be stable through these times of political unrest.
 They have been seen having public arguments in New York CIty, but they also have shared the past four years of their lives together as a couple.

 “They recently celebrated their fourth anniversary together,” reports Daily Mail.
 “But Karlie Kloss, 23, and her boyfriend Joshua Kushner, 30, looked to be involved in an animated conversation while out and about in New York on Saturday.
-The couple were pictured having a heated exchange by the roadside with both gesticulating passionately throughout.”
+The couple was pictured having a heated exchange by the roadside with both gesticulating passionately throughout.”

 Check out Karlie on his Instagram!